 As the sedative effects of alcohol wear off, we can experience a ‘rebound’ effect in which we can become alert 2–3 hours after our blood-alcohol content returns to zero, often in the early hours of the morning.

 We may feel that we need alcohol to get to sleep, but after a few weeks of not drinking, most individuals are able to return to normal levels of sleep quality and can fall, and stay, asleep without the aid of alcohol.

-Individuals who are having sleep issues after stopping drinking need the most support, as they are more likely than others to return to drinking, believing that they need alcohol in order to get proper sleep.
+Individuals who are having sleep issues after they stop drinking may need support, as they are more likely than others to return to drinking, believing that they need alcohol to get proper sleep.

-If you’d like some more information, or some personalised advice about alcohol use from one of our health coaches, have a look at Daybreak, our alcohol behaviour change app.
+If you would like more information, or some personalised advice about alcohol use please check out our online resources on the website and join our online peer community at Daybreak, our alcohol behaviour change app.